shahriya1995/URLShortenerApp/README.md

 # URLShortener
-# Short URL Management System

 This system provides an HTTP-based RESTful API for managing short URLs and redirecting clients, similar to services like bit.ly or goo.gl.
+A simple URL shortener service built using Flask and MongoDB.

 ## System Overview
 The system consists of the following components: